Upcoming Events: Applications now open for 3-year Training Program Beginning March 2020.

 Core Training Programme

 There are opportunities to practice skills and apply theory in every workshop.
 Teaching methods will include experiential exercises, didactic teaching, group process and practise with each other in small groups.
 All trainees are expected to attend every workshop.
-There will be one written assignment in the first year, 2 assignments in year 2 and 3 assignments in year 3, each of 1500 words.
+There will be two written assignments in the first year, 2 assignments in year 2 and 3 assignments in year 3, each of 1500 words.
 One 20 minute oral presentation to the group is required each year, based on one of the written essays.
 Progress from one year to the next will depend on attendance, completion of written assignments and skill development as demonstrated in practice sessions.
 Training days in June and September and will be open to non-institute members.

 National and international training events 2020

 Practitioners and Exam Preparation Group

 This group is for trainees who are preparing for written and oral exams or therapists who are wanting an ongoing training group beyond the first 3 years.
-There will be a monthly 1.5 hour seminar, on Mondays at 7.00 PM beginning on 25 Feb 2019.
+There will be a monthly 1.5 hour seminar, on Mondays at 7.00 PM beginning on 24 Feb 2020.
 Trainees are expected to present aspects of their work to the group for discussion including psychodynamic formulations and selected articles for study.
-Venue: 85 Cliffs Rd, Dunedin
+Venue: 85 Cliffs Rd, St Clair, Dunedin.